AndrewMbugua/Toolkit/README.md

-# My Inner-source-toolkit
-# Greetings :fire:
+# This is my toolkit

-## welcome to my personally compiled inner-source-toolkit consisting of codes,scripts and links to other commonly used tools.
+## This is my personally compiled toolkit consisting of codes,scripts and links to other commonly used tools both for Linux and Windows...Contibuters are always welcomed